-If access is required to your Accommodation you will be given at least 24 hours' notice in advance unless you have previously given your consent to access in order to undertake maintenance
+If access is required to your Accommodation you will be given at least 24 hours' notice in advance.

-Forgotten your keys
+Forgotten your key card

 A member of staff will allow access upon request and verification of occupant by showing your University ID Card.
 However, please note that repeated frequent requests may be subject to a charge.